Yuyun-Zhou/me/set8/readme.md

 show the crash between different vehicles.
 And figure out that public transportation is safer, and the car is the most popular method among people for going out.

+Interestingly, mini-bike is the most safe vehicle in NSW.

+Cheers! :D